arjunshenoymec/arjunshenoymec/README.md

 <h3> About me: </h3>
 - I'm a Machine Learning enthusiast with a background in computer systems and data science.
 What I like to do the most is to develop solutions to problems faced by me or those around me. <br/>
-- I'm also passionate about Deep learning and other aspects of [bio-inspired computing](https://en.wikipedia.org/wiki/Bio-inspired_computing). <br />
+- My current craze is Deep learning and other aspects of <a href="https://en.wikipedia.org/wiki/Bio-inspired_computing"> bio-inspired computing </a>. <br />

 <h4> How it all started </h4>